Edward Tollemache

-Edward John Hugh Tollemache (born 12 May 1976) is a British aristocrat and banker.
+Edward John Hugo Tollemache (born 12 May 1976) is a British aristocrat and banker.

 Early life

 Tollemache is the eldest son and heir apparent of Timothy Tollemache, 5th Baron Tollemache, and as the son of a baron can use the pre-nominal style of The Honourable.
 His mother is Alexandra, Lady Tollemache.
 Tollemache was christened at St. Mary's Church, Helmingham, with Charles, Prince of Wales, as a godparent and uncle Michael Tollemache acting as proxy for the Prince.
 From 1988 to 1990 he was a Page of Honour to The Queen.
 He was educated at Marlborough College (1991–1995).
 He graduated from Newcastle University with a degree in business management and marketing in 1999.

 Career

 Tollemache worked at Merrill Lynch between graduation and 2002.
 He worked for Fleming Family & Partners Asset Management from 2002 to 2012 as a fund manager.
 Since then, he has worked at Lord North Street.